andremvsramos/Folder-Synchronizer/README.md

 python3 main.py <source_directory> <backup_directory> [--interval <seconds>] [--log <log_file>]
 ```

-Replace `source_directory` and `backup_directory` with your actual directory paths.
+Replace source_directory and backup_directory with your actual directory paths.
 Optionally, specify synchronization interval and log file path.
-Please note that the backup directory cannot be a subdirectory of the source directory or any of its subdirectories to avoid recursive loops, which would lead to severe system instability including potential hardware crashes or significant performance degradation.
+Please note that the backup directory cannot be a subdirectory of the source directory or any of its subdirectories to avoid recursive loops, which could lead to severe system instability.

 ### Checking Logs

 Logs are output to both the console and the specified log file.
 To view the logs:

 - **Console Output**: The logs will be displayed in the terminal where you ran the script.
-- **Log File**: Check the specified log file (default: `synchro.log`) for a detailed history of operations, including any errors and sync actions.
+- **Log File**: Check the specified log file (default: `oneway.log` and `twoway.log`) for a detailed history of operations, including any errors and sync actions.

 ### Stopping the Application